KatharineDaniel/website-personal/content/authors/admin/_index.md

 bio:

 # Interests to show in About widget
+interests:
+- Cognitive Science of Religion
+- Atheism and Non-belief
+- Causality
+- Open Science
-interests: Cognitive Science of Religion, Atheism and Non-belief, Causality, Open Science, Philosophy of Science
+- Philosophy of Science

 # Education to show in About widget
 education: